iloire/watchmen/README.md

-# "Watchmen", HTTP monitor for node.js
+# "watchmen", HTTP monitor for node.js

-  - Watchmen monitors HTTP servers by sending GET or POST pings (HTTP requests) in pre-defined intervals.
+  - "watchmen" monitors HTTP servers by sending GET or POST pings (HTTP requests) in pre-defined intervals.
   - You can check for a) certain status code or b) a certain text in the response stream.
   - If site is down, ping interval will change (10', 30', 1 hour, etc... set in config file) until the site is back up again.
 Once the service is up again you get another email.
-  - You are notified by email by using postmarkapp.com
+  - You are notified by email if the site is down by using postmarkapp.com (you can choose whatever being notified in the first, second, etc.. failure).
+You will be notified once the site is back up online.

 ## Configuration